CastillonMiguel/phasefieldx/joss/paper.md

 # Statement of Need

-**PhaseFieldX** stands out in the landscape of phase-field modeling software as an open-source package, with no commercial solutions currently available that directly incorporate phase-field fracture simulations; the primary alternative is the use of *ABAQUS* subroutines, which necessitate custom coding by the user.
-Most other software options are in-house codes that can be difficult to share, replicate, or adapt.
-While some implementations are present in open-source software like *FEniCS* or *Comsol*, these are often limited to specific problems and specific implementations of the phase-field model.
-In contrast, **PhaseFieldX** integrates the latest advancements in phase-field research, including fatigue simulations, into a user-friendly, ready-to-use package for scientific research.
-This accessibility encourages broader adoption of phase-field methods, simplifying the process for researchers to engage in cutting-edge investigations without the complexities of bespoke modeling tools.
+**PhaseFieldX** distinguishes itself as a leading open-source package for phase-field modeling, particularly in the absence of commercial solutions that directly support phase-field fracture simulations.
+The primary alternatives include the use of *ABAQUS* subroutines, which require users to develop custom code, or open-source codes such as *RACCOON* [@RACCOON], a parallel finite-element framework specialized in phase-field fracture simulations.

+Other platforms, such as the open-source *FEniCS* or *COMSOL*, offer some implementations of the phase-field model.
+However, to the best of the author's knowledge, these implementations are often tailored to specific problems and are limited in scope for general phase-field modeling.
+Beyond fracture or fatigue simulations, other noteworthy software packages include *SymPhas* [@SymPhas], a general-purpose platform for phase-field, phase-field crystal, and reaction-diffusion simulations; *OpenPhase* [@OpenPhase], which enables three-dimensional simulation of microstructural evolution using the multiphase field method; and *PRISMS-PF* [@PRISMS-PF], a general framework for phase-field modeling that employs a matrix-free finite-element method.

+**PhaseFieldX** integrates the latest advancements in phase-field research, offering fatigue simulation capabilities in a user-friendly, ready-to-use package.
+By simplifying access to cutting-edge methods, it lowers barriers to adoption and enables researchers to focus on scientific discovery without the challenges of bespoke modeling.

-**PhaseFieldX** simplifies the setup and control of diverse model configurations, enabling users to customize key parameters like degradation functions, energy-splitting schemes, and solver strategies for phase-field fracture simulations.
-This modular approach allows researchers to explore a wide range of settings, encouraging innovation and experimentation in phase-field studies. **PhaseFieldX** caters to users seeking reliable simulation tools as well as researchers eager to contribute to the package’s development, fostering a collaborative ecosystem that advances the understanding of complex material behaviors and drives innovation within the scientific community.
+The platform’s modular design empowers users to customize parameters such as degradation functions, energy-splitting schemes, and solver strategies, allowing a wide range of configurations for phase-field fracture and fatigue studies.
+This flexibility encourages innovation and experimentation, making **PhaseFieldX** an ideal tool for reliable simulations and collaborative development.
+Researchers can contribute to its evolution, creating a dynamic ecosystem that advances understanding of complex material behaviors and drives scientific progress.

 # Applications